Histological Testing

 - Milia

-We will always advise you during your consultation if histology is clinically recommended or optional for your specific case.
+We will always advise you during your consultation whether histology is clinically recommended or optional in your specific case.